 3. Someshwar temple: This is located adjacent to the Sarangampani temple.
 We skipped an exclusive visit to this temple after getting some photos from the outside of the temple.
 From there, we continued through the busy shopping lanes of the town to reach our next landmark.

 4. Adikumbeshwara temple: It is believed that Kumbakonam gets its name from this Shiva temple.
-Legend has it that lord Brahma’s pot (Kumba) containing nectar of worldly lives was rolled down and stopped at this town after being hit by Shiva’s arrow.
-The sculptures at the temple are interesting where a 16-pillar hall built by the Vijayanagar kings has all the 27 stars and 12 zodiacs sculpted on a single stone.
-Also, the piped instruments(nagaswarams) etched out of stone and the cattle-shed are noteworthy.
-Today, this vast temple premises are also used for commercial purposes with several shops and restaurants setup in this complex.
+Legend has it that lord Brahma’s pot (Kumba), containing the nectar of worldly lives, was rolled down and stopped at this town after being hit by Shiva’s arrow.
+The sculptures at the temple are interesting, where a 16-pillar hall built by the Vijayanagar kings has all the 27 stars and 12 zodiacs sculpted on a single stone.
+Also, the piped instruments(nagaswarams) etched out of stone and the cattle shed are noteworthy.
+Today, this vast temple premise is also used for commercial purposes with several shops and restaurants setup in this complex.

-Obviously, we did not have the luxury of more than a couple of hours to spend, and hence our visit was limited to just a quick brush up of whatever we could understand of the images there.
+Obviously, we did not have the luxury of more than a couple of hours to spend, and hence our visit was limited to just a quick brush-up on whatever we could understand of the images there.

 The Ramayana painted on the corridor walls of the Ramasami temple

 6. Mahamahan tank: We timed our visit to this place around noon, when all temples in South India usually close down.
-This mythologically important tank is spread across 6 acres and is believed to be created out of the nectar that was spilt from Brahma’s pot.
+This mythologically important tank is spread across 6 acres and is believed to have been created out of the nectar that was spilled from Brahma’s pot.

 7. Kashivishwanathar temple: This is located at the entrance of the Mahamahan tank.
 It is believed that the navakannigas or the 9 maidens of Shiva (Ganga, Yamuna, Saraswathi, Kaveri, Godavari, Narmada, Krishna, Tungabhadra & Sarayu) representing 9 rivers visit and bathe in this tank once in 12 years.
 A day when lakhs of devotees flock here.
 It is believed that people who cannot make it to Kailash / Manasa Sarovar visit this temple as an alternative to wash off their sins.
 Though the temple was closed when we reached there, we were very fortunate to get the prasadam that made a nice filling lunch.